Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

     * Users will receive an email confirmation after placing an order.
 10. I would like to be able to view and add comments.
     * A logged in user can both view and add new comments to a blog.
+11. I would like to be able to leave a review for a product.
+    * A logged in user can leave a review for a specific product.

 ### As a website owner:
 1. I would like to be able to add a product to the store.